Optimizing the Driving Profile for Vehicle Mass Estimation -- extended version: Real World Results

 \section{Real World Results}

 We implemented the proposed method on a Scania heavy-duty rigid chassis S-Cab truck to collect data under realistic conditions.
-The truck had a 770hp diesel engine, air suspension, 4 axles (1 front axle, 2 drive axles with twin montage, and 1 support axle), and was equipped with automated manual transmission and exhaust brake and retarder.
+The truck has a 770hp diesel engine, air suspension, 4 axles (1 front axle, 2 drive axles with twin montage, and 1 support axle), and is equipped with automated manual transmission and exhaust brake and retarder.
 The total mass could be manipulated through the use of different containers filled with gravel.
-The experiments were carried out on a test track using production-grade sensors and data acquisition systems.
+The experiments were carried out on a flat test track with negligible road slope using production-grade sensors and data acquisition systems.
+The tests were conducted under stable weather conditions with minimal wind and were performed in both driving directions to mitigate potential bias caused by residual slope or wind effects.
+These controlled experimental conditions ensure that the collected data are reliable, that environmental disturbances are minimized, and that the designed excitation profiles can be safely executed within normal operating limits of the vehicle without introducing unintended disturbances.
 Fig.~\ref{fig:truck_and_road} shows the test vehicle and the road section at Scania’s test site in Stockholm, where all experiments took place.